mmz-potsdam/Weimar-Jewish-Berlin/README.md

 # Weimar-Jewish-Berlin

 In this repo we collect or link to datasets that relate to Weimar Jewish Berlin and its East European Jewish migrants.
+This is work in progress and the idea is to represent its Yiddish, Hebrew and Russian dimensions.